Invariance of Immersed Floer cohomology under Maslov flows: Holomorphic disks with self-tangent boundary condition

 produces the standard orientation on the determinant of the one-dimensional index of the boundary condition where $\DD_{{y},2}^+ = \det(D_{{y},2})$ and $\DD_{{y},2}^- = \det(D_{{y},2}^-) \otimes \det(T_{{y}}L)$.
 The determinant line in \eqref{tglue} is an {\em odd} determinant line in the language of Deligne-Freed \cite{signs}, so that permuting it with other determinant lines produces signs that will contribute to the gluing sign for deformation of the Lagrangian boundary condition.

 Compactness results follow from the discussion in Etnyre-Ekholm-Sullivan \cite{ees}.
 In particular \cite[Theorem 11.2]{ees} construct compactified {\em parametrized} moduli spaces of holomorphic curves as the Lagrangian boundary condition develops a self-tangency in an isotopy $\phi_t, t \in [-\eps,\eps]$.
-Energy quantization holds as $t$ varies in the sense that there exists an $\hbar > 0$ such that any non-constant holomorphic polygon $u: S \to X$ with boundary in $\phi$ {\em except} for those contained in a small neighborhood of the self-tangency, in the sense that any such holomorphic polygon not contained in a small neighborhood $U$ of $y$ has energy at least $E(u) > \hbar$.
-This invalidates the argument in Gromov compactness \cite[Proposition 4.7.1]{ms:jh} used to prevent energy loss, see esp.
-Step 2 in the proof in \cite{ms:jh} which uses energy quantization.
+Energy quantization holds uniformly in $t$ in the following sense:

+\begin{lemma} There $\hbar > 0$ such that any non-constant holomorphic polygon $u: S \to X$ with boundary in $\phi_t$ {\em except} for those contained in a small neighborhood of the self-tangency, so that any such holomorphic polygon not contained in a small neighborhood $U$ of $y$ has energy at least $E(u) > \hbar$. \end{lemma}

+\begin{proof} For holomorphic spheres or disks, the standard argument using the mean value inequality applies, see \cite[Proposition 4.1.4]{ms:jh}.
+On the other hand, since the distance between the branches of the Lagrangian is bounded from below away from the self-intersections, there exists a constant $c > 0$ so that holomorphic polygons with a corner not contained in a neighborhood of the self-tangency contain a sub-domain of the form $u: [0,\infty] \times [0,1] \to X$ with the property that $d(u(T,0), u(T,\infty)) > c$.
+By the mean value inequality again, this is impossible if the energy is sufficiently small, since the derivative $\partial_t u ( T, t)$ is bounded by a constant times the energy. \end{proof}

+The lack of energy quantization for holomorphic strips in a neighborhood of the self-tangency invalidates the argument in Gromov compactness \cite[Proposition 4.7.1]{ms:jh} used to prevent energy loss, see especially Step 2 in the proof in \cite{ms:jh} which uses energy quantization.
 However, in the neighbourhood $U$ the branches $L_0,L_1$ of $\phi(L)$ are exact:

 Energy loss can be ruled out using Stokes' theorem: For a sequence of holomorphic polygons $u_\nu: S_\nu \to X$ Gromov converging to $u: S \to X$ in the complement of the self-tangency $y$, let $ V_\nu = u_\nu^{-1}(U)$ and $(\partial V_\nu)_1$ resp. $(\partial V_\nu)_2 \cong \sqcup_{i=1}^{e_\nu} [0,1]$ the intersection of $\partial V_\nu$ with $\partial S$ resp. the closure of complement of $\partial S$ in $\partial V_\nu$.
 Write the intersection $ (\partial V_\nu)_1 \cap (\partial V_\nu)_2$ as a sequence $z_{0,1}, z_{1,1}, \ldots, z_{0,e}, z_{1,e}$ corresponding to the endpoints of the intervals in $\sqcup_{i=1}^{e_\nu} [0,1]$.
 Since $u_\nu$ converges to $u$, the number of ends $e_\nu$ converges to some $e$ for $\nu$ sufficiently large.
 The energy $ E(u_\nu | u_\nu^{-1}(U))$ is determined by